BedrockStreaming/StatsdTagsPrometheusBundle/Doc/configuration.md

                     - my_route_attribute_name

         console:
-            enable: false # true by default, use false if you don't want the bundle to dispatch ConsoleCommandMonitoringEvent events
+            enable: true # use false if you don't want the bundle to dispatch console monitoring events at all
 ```

 Configure the tags